fl101/awardfares-blog/_posts/2023-10-12-award-hacker.md

 For those with credit card points, Award Hacker’s overview allows users to see which frequent flyer programs might be the most beneficial to transfer their points to.

-**How AwardFares Help**: Before making a transfer, you can double-check on AwardFares if the seats are available, ensuring you don’t lock your points in a program without seat availability.
+**How AwardFares Helps**: Before making a transfer, you can double-check on AwardFares if the seats are available, ensuring you don’t lock your points in a program without seat availability.

 <img src="../assets/img/award-hacker/award-hacker-transfers.webp" alt="Use Award Hacker and AwardFares to make point transfer decisions from credit cards to frequent flyer programs." />